CityOfPhiladelphia/standards-docs/site-content/use/technical-details/installation.md

   side:
 ---

-Standards is built on <a href="http://foundation.zurb.com/Foundation" class="external">Foundation 6</a>.
+Standards is built on <a href="http://foundation.zurb.com/Foundation" class="external">Foundation 6</a>, a robust front-end framework.
+If you are going to use Standards in your project, it is important to remember not to use *any other front-end frameworks*.
+This includes Bootstrap.

 To make managing assets easier, Foundation JavaScript and necessary styles are packaged with the Standards.
 You won't need to include them separately in your project.

 jQuery is also a requirement, but it is included in the compiled Standards JavaScript file.
 You will not need to add it to your project separately.